yoloseem/awesome-sphinxdoc/README.rst

    Watch a Sphinx directory and rebuild the documentation when a change is detected.

-sphinx-intl_
-   Sphinx utility that make it easy to translate and to apply translation.

 sphinx-me_
    Wraps your README-only projects in a dynamic Sphinx shell for hosting on `Read the Docs`_.